-In order to account for ultra-low-sulfur diesel (ULSD) regulations related to Clean Air Act Amendments of 1990 (CAAA90), ultra-low-sulfur diesel is differentiated from other distillates.
+In order to account for ultra-low-sulfur diesel (ULSD) regulations related to the Clean Air Act Amendments of 1990 (CAAA90), ULSD is differentiated from other distillates.
 In NEMS, the California portion of the Pacific Region (Census Division 9) is required to meet CARB standards.
-Both Federal and CARB standards currently limit sulfur to 15 ppm.

-AEO2013 incorporates the ULSD regulation finalized in December 2000.
-ULSD is highway diesel that contains no more than 15 ppm sulfur at the pump.
+Both Federal and CARB standards currently limit sulfur to 15 parts per million (ppm).
+AEO2014 incorporates the ULSD regulation finalized in December 2000.
+ULSD is highway diesel.

 Demand for highway-grade diesel is assumed to be equivalent to the total transportation distillate demand.
-Historically, highway-grade diesel supplies have nearly matched total transportation distillate sales, although some highway-grade diesel has gone to non-transportation uses such as construction and agriculture.
+Over the past few years, highway-grade diesel supplies have nearly matched total transportation distillate sales, although some highway-grade diesel has gone to non-transportation uses such as construction and agriculture.

-AEO2013 incorporates the "nonroad, locomotive, and marine" (NRLM) diesel regulation finalized in May 2004.
+AEO2014 incorporates the "nonroad, locomotive, and marine" (NRLM) diesel regulation finalized in May 2004 for large refiners and importers.
 The final NRLM rule established a new ULSD limit of 15 ppm for nonroad diesel by mid-2010.
 For locomotive and marine diesel, the rule established an ULSD limit of 15 ppm in mid-2012.